marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 # Build
 To generate a static pages, I used an extremely easy method.
 Inside a test I put a code that generates a static webpage.
-Java code generates the webpage with templating system [Thymeleaf](https://www.thymeleaf.org/).
+Java code generates the webpage with [Thymeleaf](https://www.thymeleaf.org/) templating system.
-GitHub Pages right now offers 2_000 free minutes of execution per month.
-GitLab offers 400 free minutes, that should also fine.

 # Static webpage
 A static repository placed in GitHub Pages serves a static webpage.